FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 3.md

 				- [[Haber-Bosch process]]
 					- Artificial process that is used in manufacturing ammonium for fertilizers.
 				- [[Leaching]]
-					- Is the loss of nitrates from the soil due to heavy rain fall leaching into bodies of water (e.g. lakes).
+					- Is the loss of nitrates from the soil due to heavy rain fall leaching into bodies of water (e.g., lakes).
 					- Enrichment of lakes, causing [[algal bloom]] - [[eutrophication]].
 			- Disruptions in the $N_{2}$ cycle
 				- Some human activities can influence the nitrogen cycle, like human wastes in waterways, and agricultural runoff.